rebelsky/sams-assorted-musings-reflections/remaining-optimistic.md

 ---

+I also remain optimistic because I'm my mother's son.
+I can't find it right now, so I'll have to paraphrase, but there's a great story in which mom is talking to her doctor.
+He asks "Freda, you spend your time advocating for peace, and there is still war.
+You spend your time advocating for justice for all, and we clearly don't have justice.
+Why do you waste your time?"
+Her response?
+"Think about how much worse it might be if I wasn't trying."

+---

 As seems to be the norm these days, I am not happy with this essay.
 But it's what I got written today, and so it's what I'm posting.
 As always, I appreciate any comments or corrections you may wish to provide.